StackState Self-hosted v5.0.x

 - Event time - The time at which the event occurred.
 For events from an external system, this will be the timestamp from the external system.
-Click on the timestamp to time travel to the topology at the moment that the event occurred.
+Click the timestamp to time travel to the topology at the moment that the event occurred.

 - Processed time - For external events, this is the time that the event was received by StackState.
 For internally generated events that affect the graph database, this is the time data was stored in the graph database.
-Click on the timestamp to time travel to the topology at the moment that the event was processed by StackState.
+Click the timestamp to time travel to the topology at the moment that the event was processed by StackState.

 - Links - Direct links to an external source of an event.
 For example, a ServiceNow change request or JIRA ticket.

 - Description - Additional information about the event.
 For example, the context of the event or its importance.

 - SHOW ALL PROPERTIES - Click to access all data included in the event.

 The events displayed in the Events Perspective and in the Events list in the right panel View summary tab can be filtered in the View filters panel on the left of the StackState UI.

 The topology filters set in the View Filters panel define the elements (components and relations) for which events will be displayed.
 Only events relating to elements that match the applied topology filters or the view itself will be visible.
 You can adjust the components for which events are displayed by updating the topology filters.